ethicalhackingplayground/Zin/README.md

   -c int
         the concurrency (default 20)
+  -g string
+        grep the response for any matches
   -p string
         the payload to be used
   -pL string
         the list of payloads to be used
+  -s int
+        filter by status codes (default 200)

 ```